usvdh/hku-one-root/README.md

 This is the root repository for the [hku.one](https://hku.one/) wiki.
 This wiki uses [ikiwiki](https://ikiwiki.info/).

 As GitHub pages is static, there are currently two ways to contribute:
 * E-mail me with the contents, and I will make the changes on the wiki on this side.
-See the contributing page on digitalfrontier.cc for details.
+See the contributing page on hku.one for details.
 * Make a local copy of the wiki on your laptop.
 This is slightly complicated and more work, so it is not the recommended method.

 First, install ikiwiki: